 Inspiration is something that comes the outside: from listening to another person or being involved in an event or through observing something which triggers an emotional response.

 Motivation, however, comes from within.
-Motivation is a fire: a fire which is ignited by a dream and fuelled by passion.
+Motivation is a fire: a fire which is ignited by a dream and fueled by passion.

 So, what is the coach’s role when it comes to Motivation?